 VMI sponsors a faculty leave program in recognition that some substantial faculty projects are significantly assisted by prolonged periods of time apart from normal responsibilities.
 Faculty may take leave to pursue scholarly work and/or enhance teaching.
 A leave may be taken for one semester at full pay or for two semesters at half pay.
+Faculty who are granted leave are expected to return to VMI for a period of time at least equal to the period of leave.
 Generally, six leaves total are awarded each academic year.